Costinnn/Costinnn/README.md

 - 👋 Hi, I’m @Costinnn
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Java
+- 🌱 I’m currently learning JavaScript, React, HTML, CSS

 <!---
 Costinnn/Costinnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.